F1LT3R/multi-agent-flow/templates/WRITE_USER_STORIES.md

 # Instructions
 1. Read the user's input carefully
 2. If the input is too vague, ask clarifying questions (using the response channel)
-3. Once you have enough info, generate a Markdown file containing:
+3. Once you have enough info, **return the user stories as your final message**

+   IMPORTANT: Do NOT attempt to save files yourself.
+   The orchestrator will automatically save your stories.
+   Simply return the full markdown content.
+The orchestrator handles all file operations.

+4. Your output should contain:
    - **High Level Goal**: One sentence summary
    - **User Stories**: Format as `As a <user>, I want <action>, so that <outcome>`
    - **Acceptance Criteria**: A checkbox list `-[ ]` for each story